Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 That means:

 - a presentation can stand on its own
-- a handout can stand on its own
+- a essay can stand on its own
 - an evidence notes document, dataset, diagram set, or report can also stand on its own
 - the series ties them together as one coherent scholarly program